hotwired-laravel/turbo-laravel/README.md

 ### Turbo Drive

 Turbo Drive is the spiritual successor of Turbolinks.
 It will hijack your links and forms and turn them into AJAX requests, updating your browser history, and caching visited pages, so it can serve from it again from Cache on a second visit while loading an updated version of the page.
 The main difference here is that Turbolinks didn't play well with regular forms.
 Turbo Drive does.
+You can use it just for its SPA behavior.

-You can use Turbo Drive just for its SPA behavior.
-If you want to persist certain pieces of content across visits, you can annotate them with a `data-turbo-permanent` attribute and the element must have an ID.
+It replaces the page with the response from new visits without a browser fresh.
+That's useful when you want to navigate to other completely different pages, but if you want to persist certain pieces of HTML (with its state!) across visits, you can annotate them with a `data-turbo-permanent` attribute and some ID.
 If a matching element exists on the next Turbo visit, Turbo Drive won't touch that specific element.
 Otherwise, the whole page will be changed.
 This is used in Basecamp's navigation bar, for instance.

 That's essentially what Turbo Drive does.